-We have financed our operations to date primarily through private placements of our convertible preferred stock, collaborations, public offerings of our securities and secured debt financings.
-Through June 30, 2016, we have received \$268.2 million from the sale of convertible preferred stock and warrants, \$126.7 million of net proceeds from the sale of common stock in our initial public offering and July 2013 follow-on underwritten public offering, \$38.6 million of net proceeds from our 2015 "at the market offering" program, or the ATM offering, \$39.6 million of net proceeds from a secured debt financing, \$120.6 million of net proceeds from the issuance of the convertible notes in our July 2013 underwritten public offering, \$168.5 million of net proceeds from the issuance of the convertible notes in our July 2013 underwritten public offering, \$168.5 million of net proceeds from the issuance of the convertible notes in our July 2013 underwritten public offering, \$168.5 million of net proceeds from the issuance of the convertible notes in our July 2013 underwritten public offering, \$168.5 million of net proceeds from the issuance of the convertible notes in our July 2013 underwritten public offering, \$168.5 million of net proceeds from the issuance of the 2022 notes and \$449.4 million of upfront license fees, milestone payments, reimbursement of research and development costs and manufacturing services and other payments from our collaborations.
-We have also entered into an arrangement to use our manufacturing capabilities to manufacture drug product on behalf of Actavis, for which we have received \$4.0 million in upfront fees and reimbursements as of June 30, 2016.
-As of June 30, 2016, we had unrestricted cash and cash equivalents and marketable securities of \$82.7 million.
+We have financed our operations to date primarily through private placements of our convertible preferred stock, collaborations, public offerings of our securities, secured debt financings and sales of ONIVYDE.
+Through September 30, 2016, we have received \$268.2 million from the sale of convertible preferred stock and warrants, \$126.7 million of net proceeds from the sale of common stock in our initial public offering and July 2013 follow-on underwritten public offering, \$38.6 million of net proceeds from our 2015 "at the market offering" program, or the ATM offering, \$39.6 million of net proceeds from the issuance of the convertible notes in our July 2013 underwritten public offering, \$168.5 million of net proceeds from the issuance of the 2022 notes, \$452.0 million of upfront license fees, milestone payments, reimbursement of research and development costs and manufacturing services and other payments from our collaborations and \$22.4 million of cash receipts related to ONIVYDE sales.
+We have also entered into an arrangement to use our manufacturing capabilities to manufacture drug product on behalf of Actavis, for which we have received \$4.0 million in upfront fees and reimbursements as of September 30, 2016.
+As of September 30, 2016, we had unrestricted cash and cash equivalents and marketable securities of \$48.5 million.

-As of June 30, 2016, within our unrestricted cash and cash equivalents, \$0.7 million was cash and cash equivalents held by our majority owned subsidiary, Silver Creek Pharmaceuticals, Inc., or Silver Creek, which is consolidated for financial reporting purposes.
-This \$0.7 million held by Silver Creek is designated for the operations of Silver Creek.
+As of September 30, 2016, within our unrestricted cash and cash equivalents, \$0.4 million was cash and cash equivalents held by our majority owned subsidiary, Silver Creek Pharmaceuticals, Inc., or Silver Creek, which is consolidated for financial reporting purposes.
+This \$0.4 million held by Silver Creek is designated for the operations of Silver Creek.